-Mount Vernon opens a replica slave cabin at the Pioneer Farm site, based on an early 20th-century photograph of a possible slave cabin on one of Washington’s outlying farms.
-The original structure no longer stands.
+Mount Vernon opens a replica slave cabin at the Pioneer Farm site, based on an early 20th-century photograph.
+This replica structure shows the conditions under which much of Mount Vernon's enslaved laborers lived.

 Mount Vernon’s archaeology team begins an ongoing survey of the slave cemetery site.
 The goal is to determine the number and arrangement of graves in order to improve understanding of the burial ground.
 By 2022, archaeologists identify 86 graves of the enslaved men, women, and children who lived and worked on the property prior to 1860.
 No human remains will be disturbed.